xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Calculus/Inequalities.md

 ## Inequalities with roots

-A square root is a piecewise function, so we need to use the systems method.
+A square root is defined only when the argument is positive and we can't convert it to a normal function, so it is a piecewise function.

 > [!example]